Eraszz/tecracer-blog-projects/opa-for-terraform/README.md

 ### Setup

 1. Clone the repo
-2. Run `terraform init` to initialized the Terraform environment
+2. Run `terraform init` to initialize the Terraform environment
 3. Run `terraform plan -out tfplan` to generate a binary Terraform output file
 3. Run `terraform show -json tfplan > tfplan.json` to convert the binary plan output file into JSON for OPA
 5. Run `opa exec --decision terraform/analysis/authz -b policy/ tfplan.json` to evaluate the compliance of the Terraform configuration via the OPA Policy